 The Mayor's Office is located in Lexington City Hall at 28 West Center Street.
 Please visit the following link if you would like to schedule a meeting with Mayor Clark.

 Mayor Clark seeks opportunities to actively promote Lexington!
-Please click on the following links for a recent television appearance and business journal article:
+Please click on the following links for a recent visit by the Governor, a television appearance and business journal article:

 Mayor Clark on WGHP-TV FOX 8 News (September 24, 2012)

 "The Battle of Lexington" (Source: Business North Carolina May 2012 edition)